If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 The two copies of Dread Return and Lotleth Giant each may need some explanation though.
 Duplicating both solves all the issues the deck had in the past:

-• it’s still possible to combo off if you draw the first copy of a given card.
+- it’s still possible to combo off if you draw the first copy of a given card.

-• Having access to two Dread Returns enables playing around a single piece of countermagic.
+- Having access to two Dread Returns enables playing around a single piece of countermagic.

-• Both Dread Return and Giant are also useful outside of the combo.
+- Both Dread Return and Giant are also useful outside of the combo.
 It’s possible to reanimate something big for four mana, or to hardcast the Giant as a solid beater.

 Creature ramp

 The current version of Spy combo uses the Walls engine to generate both mana and enough bodies in play for Dread Return.
 It’s all thanks to the power of Overgrown Battlement – it’s clearly the best mana dork in Pauper, since it can generate a lot of mana very early in the game and it’s quite hard to kill for most decks.
-Every other mana creature in the deck earns its place mostly by having defender.
+The majority of other mana creatures in the deck earns their place mostly by having defender.
 There are some differences between them, for example Wall of Roots can give you two mana total per turn cycle, so you can use landcyclers on your opponent’s turn.
 Its ability also doesn’t require a tap, so you can use it immediately.
 Saruli Caretaker doesn’t do much alone, but when paired with another creature, it can generate coloured mana, which can be important when you want to cast Dread Return, Discard into Spy or flashback Flaring Pain against Prismatic Strands.
-Quirion Ranger is the only nondefender mana dork, but it has numerous upsides.
-Firstly, it works beautifully with Battlement and Caretaker – most of the turn three kills are enabled thanks to it.
-In the mid game, it often acts as a mana dork by itself – when you’ve tutored all the lands, bouncing a land after it taps for mana to replay it acts similarly to Lotus Petal.
-It’s also good in the midrange plan because it lets you untap your big attackers to block.
-Despite its strengths, it doesn’t do that much by itself in goldfish situations, that’s why it tends to be played as two or three-of, but never as a full playset.
+I’m not the biggest fan of it, but the fact it costs one and can ramp makes it an acceptable addition to the deck.

 Wall of Roots versus Axebane Guardian